-DO NOT remove the defibrillation pads from the sealed package until the pads are to be used.
+DO NOT open the sealed pads package until the pads are to be used.
 The packaging should be opened only immediately prior to use, otherwise the pads may dry out and become non-functional.

-STEP 1: Inspect The Pads - First, check to ensure that the pads package has not expired.
+STEP 1: Inspect the Pads - First, check to ensure that the pads package has not expired (see diagram in Section 3.2).
 Do not use pads past their expiration date.
 Discard expired pads.
 Next, check to ensure that the pads package has not been torn, opened, or damaged.
 Dispose of the pads if the package is open or damaged.
 Inspect the pads cable and replace pads if any nicks, cuts, or broken cables are found.

-STEP 2: Connect The Pads To The Unit - Insert the connector end of the defibrillation pad cable into the pads connector socket on the top-left corner of the DDU-2000 Series AED as shown.
+STEP 2: Connect the Pads to the Unit - Insert the connector end of the defibrillation pad cable into the pads connector socket on the top-left corner of the DDU-2000 Series AED as shown.
 Press the pads connector in firmly until it is fully seated in the unit.

-STEP 3: Store The Pads In Back Of Unit - The pads package can then be stored in the pad storage slot in the back of the DDU-2000 Series AED.
+STEP 3: Store the Pads in Back of Unit - The pads package can then be stored in the pad storage slot in the back of the DDU-2000 Series AED.
 After connecting the pads connector to the unit, push the pads package, rounded end first, with the pictures on the package facing up and out, into the pad holder compartment on the back of the AED.
 When the pads package is fully inserted, press the pad cable into the groove in the back of the unit to hold it in place and tuck any excess cable behind the pads package.

-The defibrillation pads are intended for one-time use only and must be discarded after use or if the package has been opened.
+The defibrillation pads are intended for one-time use only and must be discarded after use.
+Reuse can lead to potential cross infection, improper performance of the device, inadequate delivery of therapy, and/or injury to the patient or operator.

-Checking Pad And Battery Pack Expiration Dates
+Checking Pad and Battery Pack Expiration Dates

 It is important to check the expiration dates of the pads and battery pack.
-Both may be checked when the unit is off by pressing the center softkey button to display the AED Status Screen.
-(Refer to the "AED Status Screen" section in Chapter 8 of this manual.)
+Both may be checked when the unit is off by pressing the center softkey button to display the AED Status Screen (refer to the "AED Status Screen" section in Chapter 8 of this manual).

-The expiration dates can also be found on each item: the pads package expiration date is printed on the outside of the sealed package; the battery pack expiration date is printed on the label on the battery pack.
+The expiration dates can also be found on each item: the pads package expiration date is printed on the outside of the sealed package (see diagram in Section 3.2); the battery pack expiration date is printed on the label on the battery pack (see diagram in Section 3.3).

 Once an accessory is past its expiration date, it should be taken out of service and replaced as soon as possible.
-Follow the instructions in the "Installing And Removing The Battery Pack" and "Connecting Defibrillation The Pads" sections of Chapter 3 in this manual to replace an expired part with an unexpired part.
+Follow the instructions in the "Installing and Removing the Battery Pack" and "Connecting the Defibrillation Pads" sections in Chapter 3 of this manual to replace an expired part with an unexpired part.
 Pads should be discarded.
 Battery packs should be appropriately recycled.

-Checking The Defibtech Data Card (DDC card)
+Checking the Defibtech Data Card (DDC Card)